HELLO, I'm Faisal(fie-zel)

 Senior Frontend Developer

-LEADERSHIP PHILOSOPHY (MY 8 RULES)
+LEADERSHIP PHILOSOPHY (MY 5 RULES)

-NOTHING SHOULD TAKE LONGER THAN HIGH SCHOOL
+NOTHING YOU SET OUT TO DO SHOULD EVER TAKE LONGER THAN HIGH SCHOOL

 BUSINESS AS USUAL ISN'T THE END GAME, IT'S THE RESET